Analytical Expression for Fracture Profile in Viscoelastic Crack Propagation

-\textit{Analytical solution for steady-state crack propagation}.\,--- In the setup described by Eqs.~(\ref{eq:bc})--(\ref{eq:time-derivative}), we obtain the analytical solution $u_y=u_y(x,y)$ for steady-state crack-propagation with propagation velocity $V$.
-This is achieved through a variable transformation that reformulates the viscoelastic steady-state crack propagation problem into an equivalent static-crack problem where the crack does not propagate.
+\textit{Analytical solution for steady-state crack propagation}.\,--- In the setup described by Eqs.~(\ref{eq:bc})--(\ref{eq:time-derivative}), we derive the analytical solution $u_y=u_y(x,y)$ for steady-state crack propagation with a propagation velocity $V$.
+This is achieved through a variable transformation \footnote{This variable transformation is analogous to that used in Graham's extended correspondence principle~\cite{Graham1968}.} that reformulates the viscoelastic steady-state crack-propagation problem into an equivalent static-crack problem where the crack does not propagate.
 Accordingly, the corresponding static crack solution $u_y^0=u_y^0(x,y)$ is required.
-In a static-crack problem, Eqs.~(\ref{eq:stress_strain}) and (\ref{eq:stress_dashpot}) simplify to $\sigma_{ij} = 2\mu_0 \mathcal{E}_{ij}$ because $\sigma_{ij}^{\mathrm{vis}}\equiv 2\eta \partial_t\mathcal{E}_{ij}^{\mathrm{vis}}=0$.
-This static-crack problem has been solved by Okumura and de Gennes~\cite{Okumura2001} as follows:
+In a static-crack problem, Eqs.~(\ref{eq:stress_strain}) and (\ref{eq:stress_dashpot}) are reduced to